Variables in manifest

 If Else

-One common scenario is to have different path or file name according to different OS.
-You can use condition (if-else) in the fields that accept variables.
+One common scenario is to have a different path or file name, depending on what OS Command Launcher is running on.
+You can use a conditional structure (if-else) in the fields that accept variables.
 For example:

 "cmds": [